Pontiac V8 engine: 347

 Several dealer-installed camshafts were optional to increase power further to 317 hp. which was seen on the hood of the 1957 Daytona Grand National winning car driven by Cotton Owens.

 Standard only for the Pontiac Bonneville was Pontiac's first-ever fuel injection system.
-A mechanical system built by Rochester, it was similar in principle, but not identical, to a contemporary system offered as an option on the Chevrolet Corvette.
+A mechanical system built by Rochester, it was similar in principle, but not identical, to the Rochester Ramjet offered as an option on the Chevrolet Corvette.
 Pontiac did not release official power ratings for this engine, saying only that it had more than 300 hp.
 Contemporary road tests suggest that it was actually somewhat inferior to the Tri-Power engines, although it did have better fuel economy.
 Only 630 Bonnevilles were produced for 1957, all of them fuel-injected.

 370

 For 1958 the V8's bore was increased again to 4+1/16 in, increasing displacement to 369.4 cuin.
 The engine was dubbed the TEMPEST V-8, a nickname it retained until the end of 1960.

 The fuel-injected engine became an option on any Pontiac model, carrying a staggering price tag of $500 (almost 15% of the car's base price).
 It was rated at 310 hp at 4800 rpm and 400 lbft at 3,000 rpm on 10.5:1 compression.
 Only about 400 were produced before the fuel injection system was quietly dropped.